ofisc/ofisc.co.uk/src/schedule/2022-06-25-oxford-invitational.md

 announcement: "Inter-club invitational event to take place on 25/06/2002 at Oxford Ice Rink"
 ---

-An inter-club invitational event (BIS beginners through to level 3) will take place at Oxford Ice Rink on 25 June from 4:30 pm to 8:45 pm.
+An inter-club invitational event (BIS beginners through to basic novice) will take place at Oxford Ice Rink on 25 June from 4:30 pm to 8:45 pm.

 Judges and officials have been confirmed.